 New groundwater corrective control tools.
-Recent legislative policy added two tools that assist GMD3 in the problem of achieving a culture of conservation by providing institutional structure for local groundwater management plans to be ordered and enforced by the Chief Engineer.
-Such use plans supersede water rights in designated groundwater conservation area.
-They include "Local Enhanced Management Areas" and "Water Conservation Areas."
+Recent legislative policyIn 2012, the Legislature added two toolsa tool that assistassists GMD3 in the problem of achieving a culture of conservation by providing institutional structure for local groundwater management plans (LEMAs) to be ordered and enforced by the Chief Engineer.
+Such use plans supersedeadd corrective controls to existing water rights in a designated groundwater conservation area.
+They include "Local Enhanced Management Areas" and "In addition, in 2015, the Legislature allowed water users to develop Water Conservation Areas." to facilitate voluntary conservation efforts.

 Local Enhanced Management Areas.
 A Local Enhanced Management Area (LEMA) is an administrative tool that empowers local leaders to address local groundwater concerns.
 Local water right owners and other members of GMD3 can come together to seek ways to reduce the rate of groundwater decline in their region of GMD3.
 The GMD3 board has the authority to recommend a LEMA to the chief engineer who must consider a LEMA plan for adoption without altering it.
-A LEMA management plan proposal should be recommended to the GMD3 board by members as a priority Groundwater Management Area to be further managed with infrastructure development and/or corrective controls in the public interest.
+AGMD3 adopted a policy that states that a LEMA management plan proposal should be recommended to the GMD3 board by members as a priority Groundwater Management Area to be further managed with infrastructure development and/or corrective controls in the public interest.
 See: http://kfl2017.weebly.com/

-Basic steps for establishing a GMD3 LEMA involve formulation of a plan generally accepted by area members, presentation of the plan to the Board, Board adoption of the plan, Board request for a LEMA to the Chief Engineer, two prescribed public hearings considering the proposed plan, and a decision order of the Chief Engineer imposing or rejecting the LEMA conditions on area water rights in the public interest.
+Basic steps for establishing a GMD3 LEMA involve formulation of a plan generally accepted by area members, presentation of the plan to the Board, Board adoption of the proposed plan, Board request for a LEMA to the Chief Engineer, two prescribed public hearings considering the proposed plan, and a decision order of the Chief Engineer imposingapproving, returning, or rejecting the LEMA conditions on area water rights in the public interest.